onkkul/Simple-Shell-in-C/README.md

-# ADVANCED SHELL in C
+#SIMPLE SHELL in C Language

 The shell is the command interpretor in an operating system such as Unix or GNU/Linux.
-Shell is a program that executes other programs.
+It is a program that executes other programs.
-It provides a computer user an interface to the Unix/GNU Linux system so that the user can run different commands or utilities/tools with some input data.
+It provides user a command line interface to the Unix/GNU Linux system.

-This repository contains C code to imitate the **working of a shell.**

-The shell supports:
+This project emulates Linux Shell in C language.
+Though I named it Simple-Shell-in-C, it supports all the complex functionalities!!

+**Used System Calls:**
+1. fork()
+2. dup2()
+3. execvp()
+4. close()
+5. perror()
+6. exit()

+**Builtins:**
-- Simple commands
+- exit
-- Builtins
+- cd
-- Input redirection
+- help

+**Execution Instrucitons:**
+- Step 1. make clean
-- Pipes
+- Step 2. make
+    or
+- Step 1. gcc cmdline.c shell.c
-- Arguments
+- Step 2. ./a.out

-File Description:
+**file descriptions:***
-- **cmdline.c** -> takes the input from terminal and Tokenizes it.
+- cmdline.c : takes input from command line and tokenizes it for shell.c
-- **shell.c** -> processes the tokenized input
+- shell.c : main shell simulation

+***In short, all that you are searching for the assignment... ;-)</br>
+Star it and Spread the news!!***